cpaterno/csc-212-s18/lab-09/README.md

 ### 1.10 `bool find(int d)`

 This method needs to search the list for `data` and returns `true` if `data` is in the list, and `false` otherwise.

+### 1.11 `void print()`

+This method is provided for you, and may be used to debug your code.
+It prints all the elements of the linked list and their indices in order, provided the linked list is connected properly.
+The form of the output is `index:value`, and the final two lines print the values in head and tail if they are not `NULL`.
+If the linked list is not connected properly, this function will likely have unexpected behavior, and may run into an error or an infinite loop.

 *Note: Students to not need to validate their methods*